bgokden/gossip-to-gossip/README.md

 Gossip allows synchronisation of new connection info (certificate rotation), service list and peer list.

-Veri uses a weak network structure where nodes doesn't know and doesn't care about the full network as long as network share at least one node.
+Veri uses a weakly consistent network structure where nodes doesn't know and doesn't care about the full network as long as network share at least one node.
 This makes it virtually infinitely scalable.

 It is expected that every node updates its own self signed certificate and send reachable interfaces public key to other peers.
 Every node is responsible for updating its client set with new certificates.
 It is possible that a node is running on multiple interfaces so every node can support multiple addresses.
 This is called broadcast addresses.
 Every join request includes this broadcast addresses and certificates information.
 It is also possible that a node doesn't know its external ip address, that is why every join response includes the extracted ip address of the node.
 So a node can ask other node about its external ip address.
 A node is responsible for updating its broadcast address list with new ip address information if possible.